Change to normal service between November 2017 and February 2018

 The screensaver on the left is a photo of the red "mic live" light above the studio door in the corridor, to alert anyone coming in or just passing that we're broadcasting live.
 The black keyboard controls the Myriad PC

 We've updated the flooring behind the mixer to lessen the chance of static shocks built up from the nylon carpet tiles - thanks to volunteer Roger Sloan for obtaining the new tiles for us.
 We've also fitted curly leads to the headphones to avoid the risk of tripping over the long straight leads

-This is the powerful PC installed in March 2007 which is running the playout software "Myriad" for the music we have on computer.
+This is the powerful PC installed in March 2007 which ran the playout software "Myriad" for the music we have on computer.
 We bought it with the help of a donation of £2,000 from the Halton Hospital League of Friends.
 We're now fully trained in scheduling programmes on Myriad, so it provides our service when volunteers aren't here overnight and at other times.
-Thanks to Mike Taylor of Radio General in Warrington for helping us to set up our database of songs on Myriad
+Thanks to Mike Taylor of Radio General in Warrington for helping us to set up our database of songs on Myriad.

 Here's a March 2007 view of both PCs - on the left running PCDJ (a free download from the internet) and on the right, running Myriad.
 When you enlarge this picture, you can see from the empty box on the right that it's so powerful it's suitable for high quality gaming use!
 We just want it for high quality music!

 This is how the studio looked in 2006 with the 2 flat screen TFT monitors installed: